eugenkiss/hnclient/README.md

     I think it doesn't work for them because hn isn't mobile optimized?
   - Reactive item database.
-To solve E.g. you go to story, comment count is updated, you go back to overview, but overview shows old comment count
+To solve E.g. you go to story, comment count is updated, you go back to overview, but overview shows old comment count The problem is that you can get the same kind of entity via different requests.
+    If you only cache the result of a request but do not save the retrieved entity centrally, then there is going to be staleness.
   - User detail page, single comment page
   - Search
+  - Don't render deleted if they also don't have children
   - depending on type change path (e.g. /story /job /ask)
   - if type job render differently (e.g. job symbol instead of comments)
   - auto-hiding toolbar